 To apply for financial aid at the University of Colorado Denver, please complete the Free Application for Federal Student Aid (FAFSA).
-The University does have an April 1 priority deadline, but continues to review applications and make awards throughout the year.
+The University reviews applications on a first come, first served basis throughout the year.
 The school code is 004508.

-In order to qualify for financial assistance from UC Denver, you must:
+In order to qualify for financial assistance from CU Denver, you must:

 - Be a U.S. citizen or eligible non-citizen

 - Be enrolled for a minimum number of credits as specified in the financial aid policies.